rdubigny/cozy-music/README.md

 # Description

-Cozic is a basical music player which uses SoundManager2 javascript librairy.
+Cozic is a basical music player developped to fill my needs for my Cozy Cloud.
+It uses SoundManager2 javascript librairy.

 # Run